Interested in sailing or power cruising?

-The recently added Power Division owns a power cruiser - Grand Adventure (36ft Grand Mariner).
-Membership is capped at 10.
+The Power Division owns a power cruiser – Grand Adventure (36ft Grand Mariner).
+Membership is capped at 12.
 The cost for a membership is currently set at $7000.
 The current monthly fee is $150.

 While sailing/cruising experience is not a pre-requisite for membership, we encourage all members to become “club-qualified” skippers.
 To this end, we will help you become very familiar with operating our boats.

 Before taking a boat out on your own, you will need to demonstrate your ability to skipper a boat safely.
 You will also need a Pleasure Craft Operator Card, Canadian Power Squadron Boating 2 and 3 (available online), plus a Radio Operator’s License (Restricted Operator’s Certificate (Maritime).

 Vessels can be reserved for private use by members who meet WLSA requirements for boating/sailing knowledge and experience.